johannest/loadtestdriver/README.md

     getDriver().get(LoadTestDriver.getLocalIpAddressWithPortAndContextPath(8080,"ui"));
 }
 ```
+**Note: The local IP address API above might not always work!
+In that case you have to explicitly hard code your ip v4 address into the test**

 ### Run the test as a JUnit test
 LoadTestDriver uses Gatling to record the load test with parameters given in Driver setup (see above), test is saved in the given destination (see above).